AI Research

 The Problem

-We translate complex concepts into language anyone can understand.
-No jargon, no assumed knowledge, no dense equations.
+Selected papers get rewritten for practitioners.
+No jargon, no assumed PhD knowledge, no dense equations.

 Implementation Blueprint